 To test against a different application, use a tunnel identifier as part of your tests' desired capabilities.
 You can either start a Sauce Connect tunnel using that identifier when you start your tests or have one running permanently on a machine able to contact the application under test.

 I want multiple tests run simultaneously on different machines to access different applications under test

 Provide a tunnel identifier as a desired capability in your tests.
 Start each Sauce Connect instance with its own tunnel identifier.

-If an application under test will be accessed by more then one machine running tests, start Sauce Connect on a machine which can access the application under test, using a tunnel identifier, and leave it running.
+If an application under test will be accessed by more than one machine running tests, start Sauce Connect on a machine that can access the application under test, using a tunnel identifier, and leave it running.
 Do not start an instance of Sauce Connect as part of those tests.